astroprofsmith/intromodern.github.io/_sources/c14applGR.md

-solves Einstein's equation for this configuration was first derived by Karl Schwartzschild in 1915 while on the Russian front of World War I, just a year before his untimely death from disease at only 42 years old.
+solves Einstein's equation for this configuration was first derived by Karl Schwartzschild in 1915 while on the Russian front of World War I, just a year before his untimely death from disease at only 42 years old ({cite}`Shapiro83`).
 Because this configuration is spherically symmetric, the spatial coordinates are expressed in terms of the radial distance $r$ from the mass and the angles $\theta$ and $\phi$ (that basically correspond to latitude and longitude, respectively):
 ```{math}
 :label: ssmetric
 ds^2 = -\left(1-\frac{2GM}{r}\right)c^2dt^2 + \left(1-\frac{2GM}{r}\right)^{-1} dr^2